 The color guard, consisting of Rick Baird (WA) and Timothy Meurer (FL) presented the flag.
 All members recited the Pledge of Allegiance and was followed by the collect.
 The National Anthem was sung by Austin Cooper (Branch 79, Seattle, WA).

 We welcomed our three past national officers, Linda Kirby, Marie Rasmussen and Edith Pottenger.

-duce themselves.
+First-time delegates were asked to introduce themselves.
 We were happy to have seven new delegates.